keyboard_arrow_up

 Globe Valves

-Multi-turn valves that have a closing element that moves perpendicular to the valve body seat and generally seals in a plane parallel to the direction of flow.
-This type of valve is suited both for throttling and general flow control.
+Multi-turn valves with a closing mechanism that moves perpendicular to the seat, suited for throttling and flow control.

 Hydraulic Valves